-- lack of capacity to sign the arbitration agreement,
+- the lack of capacity to sign the arbitration agreement,

-- the parties were not called correctly or were unable to present their case,
+- the parties were not properly called or could not present their file,

-- the decision relates to points which were not requested (ie ultra petita decision),
+- the decision concerns points that have not been requested (ie ultra petita decision),

-- the court has a composition or rules which are not in agreement with the agreement of the parties or failing this the law of the arbitral seat,
+- the court has a composition or rules which are not in agreement with the agreement of the parties or in default of the law of the arbitration seat,

-- the points of the decision were not arbitrable according to the law of the judge of the cancellation,
+- the points of the decision were not arbitrable according to the law of the judge of the annulment,

 - the decision is contrary to public order according to the law of the judge of the annulment (eg A34 (2) b) ii) UNCITRAL Model law , Article 1520 (5) CPC, 190 (2) (e) Swiss PILA) (ex.
 Cass.
 Civ.
 1st, June 12, 2013, RG No. 12-16864, Victocor Technologies).

-We may wonder if it is possible to waive in advance (in the contract, for example) his right to request the cancellation of an arbitration award.
+We may ask ourselves whether it is possible to waive in advance (in the contract, for example) its right to seek the annulment of an arbitral award.

-- according to article 192 of article 192 of Swiss PILA, this is possible if no party is domiciled in Switzerland;
+- according to Article 192 of Swiss PILAthis is possible if no party is domiciled in Switzerland;

-- according to article 1522 CPC, it is possible to unconditionally waive the action for annulment (provided that the conditions for the execution of the article are #8217; 1522 CPC together 1520 CPC will continue to apply)
+- according to the article 1522 CPC, it is possible to waive unconditionally the action for annulment (provided, however, the conditions of the execution of the article 1522 CPC together 1520 CPC will continue to apply)

 A cancellation allows a new arbitration.

-Furthermore, the cancellation of an arbitration award makes it possible to avoid the execution of an arbitration award:
+In addition, the annulment of an arbitration award makes it possible to avoid the execution of an arbitral award:

 - in the country that made the cancellation;